Ardmore, PA (ARD)

 As Ardmore’s population grew, so too did its business district along Lancaster Avenue south of the railroad tracks; most of these two and three story buildings still stand.
 In 1931 a new commercial district—named “Suburban Square” in a 1936 contest—opened on the north side of the tracks.
 It was one of the first suburban shopping centers to house a full branch of a major department store—Strawbridge and Clothier—as well as a movie theater, supermarket, offices, and other shops more typical of a city center.
 Even today train riders immediately recognize Ardmore due to Suburban Square’s prominent Art Deco office tower, which when completed was one of the tallest buildings outside of Center City Philadelphia.

 Ardmore remains a popular place to live, complete with fine shopping, good schools, and access to the Philadelphia region and nation through its Amtrak and commuter rail services.
-Interestingly, there is another Ardmore on the Amtrak map, and it is indeed named for Ardmore, Pennsylvania.
+Interestingly, there is another Ardmore on the Amtrak map, and it is indeed named for Ardmore, Pa.
 Legend goes that as the Santa Fe Railroad was building its line through Oklahoma in the 1880s, a crew foreman who had worked for the PRR suggested “Ardmore” as the name for one of the towns along the corridor.
-Ardmore, Oklahoma is on the route of the Heartland Flyer.
+Ardmore, Okla., is on the route of the Heartland Flyer.

 The Keystone Service is financed primarily through funds made available by the Pennsylvania Department of Transportation.